GodotSteam/GodotSteam/README.md

 # GodotSteam Minimal
 Steam API for the Godot game engine (version 2 or higher).
 For the Windows, Linux, and Mac platforms.
 This minimal build contains all the basic stuff that the majority of games use; cutting out the more advanced and less common functions.

-- View the GodotSteam for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/master
+- View the GodotSteam module for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/master
-- View the GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
+- View the GodotSteam module for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
-- View the GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3-min
+- View the GodotSteam Minimal module for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3-min
-- View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative
+- View GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative
 - View the GodotSteam Server for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/server

 Documentation